 A separation agreement is a contract which must follow certain rules to be binding upon the parties to a separation.
 These agreements are usually quicker and less costly than litigation.
 Because these agreements can have long-standing repercussions, you should always consult with an attorney when entering into any separation and property settlement agreement.

 Hiring a mediator is an important part of the process of dividing marital property.
 Mediators are third party neutrals who attempt to settle disputes and help couples reach a settlement.
 If you and your spouse resort to litigation, mediation is often required during the divorce process.
 A mediator will help assess the major issues in your case and aid the parties in reaching an amicable agreement.
 Successful mediation followed by an agreement or an order is often less costly overall than litigation.

-An experienced family law attorney can help through the divorce process.
+An experienced divorce attorney in Monroe, NC can help through the divorce process.
 Contact the lawyers at Perry, Bundy, Plyler and Long LLP to discuss your family law challenges today.
 You can reach us at 704-289-2519.